Friday, October 18, 2019

-All USC faculty, instructors and graduate teaching assistants are invited to participate in the ninth annual Oktoberbest: A Symposium on Teaching on Friday, October 12, 2018.
-Join colleagues from across USC campuses for this free one-day symposium focused on sharing best practices in teaching.
+All UofSC faculty, instructors and graduate teaching assistants are invited to participate in the tenth annual Oktoberbest: A Celebration of Teaching on Friday, October 18, 2019 at the Russel House University Union.
+Join colleagues from across UofSC campuses for this free one-day symposium focused on sharing best practices in teaching.

 The Oktoberbest schedule has a wide variety of workshops on topics ranging from active learning and online course development to critical thinking and integrative learning.
 The event will include: